Sound Relief Hearing Center

 Tympanometry uses variations of ear pressure in the ear canal to test the condition of the middle ear and the mobility of the eardrum (also known as the tympanic membrane) and conduction bones.
 It helps us diagnose problems within the middle ear, including abnormalities that can cause hearing loss or tinnitus.
 For example, tympanometry can help us identify excess fluid in the middle ear, an ear infection, or a tear in the eardrum.

-Why would you buy hearing aids online or at a megastore like Costco when you could purchase them from a hearing specialist?
+Why would you buy hearing aids online or at a megastore like Costco when you could purchase them from a Doctor of Audiology?
 At Sound Relief Hearing Center, we will provide you with professional hearing testing and unforgettable service.
 Using our experience and expertise, we will make a personalized recommendation to ensure that you receive the best hearing aid for your unique situation and lifestyle.
 We will take all of your preferences into consideration as well, helping you obtain the greatest return on your hearing health investment.

 Ear wax, also known as cerumen, is a waxy substance secreted in the ear canal.
 It protects and cleans the skin of the ear canal, playing a crucial role in your ear’s health.
 However, if the ear produces too much wax, it can get pushed deep into the ear canal and cause impaction.
 Excess ear wax can also impair a person’s ability to hear or cause tinnitus.
 If you believe your ear wax has become impacted, we can safely remove it using professional tools and effective techniques.